- Home

 Frequently Asked Questions

-New construction, remodels, additions, swimming pools, fences over 6', flatwork, culverts, approaches, plumbing, electrical, water heater repair and replacement, patios, accessory buildings
+New construction, remodels, additions, swimming pools, fences, flatwork, culverts, approaches, driveways, plumbing, electrical, water heater repair and replacement, patios, decks, sprinkler/irrigation installation, water well, propane tank, and accessory building

 You may begin work as soon as you have paid for and received your approved building permit.
 You may not begin construction until the permit is approved.
 Projects that are started prior to permit approval are subject to double permit fee.